 President, College of the Holy Cross

-Prior to coming to Georgetown, Fr.
+Prior to his role at Georgetown, Fr.
 Boroughs served as the rector of the Jesuit Community at Seattle University where he was also a faculty member in the School of Theology and Ministry.
 Previously, he taught religious studies at Gonzaga University (1989-91), served as the assistant novice director for the Oregon Province of Jesuits (1980-82), and was a parish priest at St. Leo Church in Tacoma, Wash.
 (1978-80).
 A former member of the Board of Trustees at the University of San Francisco, he also served as a member of the Holy Cross Board of Trustees (2008-2011).

 He currently serves as a member of the Board of Directors of the Association of Jesuit Colleges and Universities; the Board of Directors of St. Joseph’s University; the Executive Committee of the board of the Higher Education Consortium of Central Massachusetts; and the Council of Presidents and the Executive Committee of the Patriot League.